wibsonorg/wibson-core/README.md

 | closeDataResponse      | 85000        | 37000     |
 | closeOrder             | 68000        | 28000     |

-(\*) With Terms and Condition being about half of the size of the document we are currently using on the Buyer APP, the gas consumption of the `newOrder` transactions scales up to 7000000.
-So the gas consumption was calculated using a `web3Utils.sha3(terms)` fixed-size hash instead of the terms contents.
+(\*) With Terms and Conditions being about half of the size of the document we are currently using on the Buyer APP, the gas consumption of the `newOrder` transaction scales up to ~7millon (640 units per byte aprox).
+For the purpose of this document, the gas consumption for this transaction was calculated using a fixed-size hash instead of the original terms contents (hashing method: `web3Utils.sha3(terms)`).